Sadhwi Srinivas

 Hello!

-I am a Visiting Assistant Professor of Linguistics at the College of William & Mary since Fall 2022.
+I am an Assistant Professor of Linguistics at William & Mary, where I direct the Semantics lab.

-I received my PhD degree in Cognitive Science from Johns Hopkins University in December 2021, under the supervision of Dr. Kyle Rawlins.
-My dissertation can be found here.
+I completed my PhD degree in Cognitive Science from Johns Hopkins University in 2021.

 My first language, Kannada, is an example of a determinerless language and a main focus of my current research.
 I also have a general areal interest in South Asian languages.